TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 3/Joshua 3.14.md

 ---

-And it came to pass, when the people removed from their tents, to pass over the Jordan, the priests that bare the ark of the covenant being before the people;
+It happened, when the people moved from their tents to pass over the Jordan, the priests who bore the ark of the covenant being before the people,